Rukhan4/Rukhan4/README.md

 ## About Me
-I  hold a bachelor of Mathematics in Honours Mathematics and Computer Science
+I  hold a bachelor of Mathematics in Honours Mathematics and Computer Science.

 I am current working at the Ministry of Education in Port-of-Spain, Trinidad and Tobago as an AP - full stack developer.